kszucher/graphboard/README.md

 ---

 ## 🌟 Core Engineering Highlights
-* **Agentic LangGraph Copilot:** Orchestrates modifications using a single-call Planner and deterministic translation LangGraph workflow with human-in-the-loop validation checkpoints.
+* **Agentic LangGraph Copilot:** Orchestrates modifications using a single-call Planner, deterministic translation, and dry-run validation with an automated self-correction retry loop.
 * **Real-time AST Compiler:** Dynamically compiles the visual graph schema directly into native Python LangGraph code.
-* **Transactional Patch Protocol:** Modifies graph topology programmatically via structured `GraphOperation` patches, ensuring referential integrity and cascading updates.
+* **Transactional Patch Protocol:** Modifies graph topology programmatically via structured `GraphUpdateInput` patches, ensuring referential integrity and cascading updates.
 * **Isolated Subprocess Sandbox:** Runs compiled user workflows inside a dedicated spawned subprocess with a hard 5-second timeout, terminating it explicitly to protect the main FastAPI server from infinite loops.

 ## 💡 How It Works

 1. **Natural Language Requests**: The user prompts the Copilot to modify the graph logic (e.g., *"Add a fifty-fifty lifeline"*).
-2. **Agentic Patch Generation**: The AI Copilot uses a multi-stage LangGraph workflow to generate a plan, which is executed as a series of structured `GraphOperation` patches (`upsert_node`, `delete_node`, `connect`, etc.).
+2. **Agentic Patch Generation**: The AI Copilot generates an atomic plan using a structured 5-tool schema (`upsert_variable`, `upsert_node`, `upsert_switch_branch`, `delete_entity`, `rename_entity`), which is deterministically translated into transactional backend patches (`GraphUpdateInput`).
-3. **Strict Schema Integrity Guard**: Before patches are committed, the backend runs dry-run validations, managing cascading variable renames or blocking invalid operations.
+3. **Strict Schema & AST Integrity Guard**: Before patches are committed, the backend runs dry-run validations, checking delta application, topological completeness (`assert_flow_is_complete`), and LangGraph AST compilation with reflection retry on failures.
 4. **LangGraph Code Compiler**: The backend compiles the new graph structure into executable Python code using standard `LangGraph` primitives (`StateGraph`, `add_conditional_edges`, `interrupt`).
 5. **WebSocket-Triggered UI Sync**: On patch commit, the backend emits a `GRAPH_UPDATED` event over a WebSocket broker, which triggers the frontend canvas to re-fetch and render the updated graph topology and Python code.